rssh/scala-gopher/README.md

 #### Error recovery

   On an exception from a loop statement, transputer will be restarted with ports, connected to the same channels.
-Such behaviour is default; we can configure one by setting recovery policy:
+Such behavior is the default; we can configure one by setting recovery policy:

 ~~~ scala
 val t = makeTransputer[MyType].recover {